openshift/enhancements/enhancements/machine-api/remediation-history.md

 	RemediationHistory []RemediationEvent `json:"remediationHistory,omitempty"`
 }

-// Remediation tracks a remediation triggered by this machine health check type RemediationEvent struct {
+// RemediationEvent tracks a remediation triggered by this machine health check type RemediationEvent struct {
-	// a reference to the target machine or node
+	// a reference to the target machine or node, e.g. a machine in failed phase or without a node,
+	// or a node with a matching condition.

 	// +kubebuilder:validation:Type=string
 	Target *corev1.ObjectReference `json:"target"`

-	// the condition type which triggered this remediation
+	// the condition type which triggered this remediation, in case the target is a node
 	// +kubebuilder:validation:Type=string
 	ConditionType *corev1.NodeConditionType `json:"conditionType,omitempty"`

-	// the condition status which triggered this remediation
+	// the condition status which triggered this remediation, in case the target is a node
 	// +kubebuilder:validation:Type=string
 	ConditionStatus *corev1.ConditionStatus `json:"conditionStatus,omitempty"`